thosgood/this-weeks-finds/markdown/101-151/week140.md

 is isomorphic to the space of complex functions on the (n-1)-sphere!

-Thus, we can think of a complex function on the (n-1)-sphere as a "quantum triangle" in R^n^, as long as we really just care about the area element associated to the triangle.
+Thus, we can think of a complex function on the (n-1)-sphere as a "quantum triangle" in R^n, as long as we really just care about the area element associated to the triangle.
 One can develop this analogy in detail and make it really precise.
-In particular, one can describe a "quantum tetrahedron" in R^n^ as a collection of 4 quantum triangles satisfying some constraints that say the fit together into a tetrahedron.
+In particular, one can describe a "quantum tetrahedron" in R^n as a collection of 4 quantum triangles satisfying some constraints that say the fit together into a tetrahedron.
 These quantum tetrahedra act almost like ordinary tetrahedra when they are large, but when the areas of their faces